MBCProject/mbc-markdown/anti-behavioral-analysis/detect-sandbox.md

 * **Product Key/ID Testing**: Checking for a particular product key/ID associated with a sandbox environment (commonly associated with the Windows host OS used in the environment) can be used to detect whether a malware instance is being executed in a particular sandbox.
 This can be achieved through several means, including testing for the Key/ID in the Windows registry.
 * **Screen Resolution Testing**: Sandboxes aren't used in the same manner as a typical user environment, so most of the time the screen resolution stays at the minimum 800x600 or lower.
 No one is actually working on a such small screen.
 Malware could potentially detect the screen resolution to determine if it's a user machine or a sandbox.
 * **Self Check**: Malware may check its own characteristics to determine whether it's running in a sandbox.
 For example, a malicious Office document might check its file name or VB project name.
-* **Timing/Date Checks**: Calling GetSystemTime or equiv and only executing code if the current date/hour/minute/second passes some check.
+* **Timing/Date Check**: Calling GetSystemTime or equiv and only executing code if the current date/hour/minute/second passes some check.
 Often this is for running only after or only until a specific date.
 This behavior can be mitigated in non-automated analysis environments.
 * **Timing/Uptime Check**: Comparing single GetTickCount with some value to see if system has been started at least *X* amount ago.
 This behavior can be mitigated in non-automated analysis environments.

 Malware Examples